devlom/grav-plugin-webpush/README.md

 ## Installation

-Installing the Web Push Notifications plugin can be done in one of two ways.
+Installing the Web Push Notifications plugin is done in few steps.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ### GPM Installation (Preferred)